s381f/project/README.md

 #### Read
 - **Steps:**
- 1. In dashboard page, click the "Search Books" to Navigate to the searchBooks page.
+ 1. In dashboard page, click the "Search Books" to navigate to the searchBooks page.
  2. In searchBooks page, there has the search input field where the user can enter keywords to search for books.
  3. Search: This is the button the user can click to initiate the search.
  4. The details of the book will be displayed on the below search results table.

 #### Update
 - **Steps:**
- 1. In dashboard page, click the "Search Books" to Navigate to the searchBooks page.
+ 1. In dashboard page, click the "Search Books" to navigate to the searchBooks page.
  2. Click the "Edit" button next to the item you wish to update.
  3. Modify the necessary fields in the form.
  4. Click the "Update Book" button to update the book.

 #### Delete
 - **Steps:**
- 1. In dashboard page, click the "Search Books" to Navigate to the searchBooks page.
+ 1. In dashboard page, click the "Search Books" to navigate to the searchBooks page.
  2. Click the "Delete" button next to the item you want to remove.
  3. Confirm the "Delete Book" button to delete the book.
  4. If you don't want to delete, you can click the "Cancel" button to back to the searchBooks page.